On Productivity & Quality Down Time

 2. Work hard when it is work time.

 Like in college, you’ll enjoy your down time more when you’ve truly had a good day of quality work.
-I don’t mean you need to cross off your to-do list completely before you rest — that almost never happens.
+I don’t mean you need to cross off your to-do list completely before you rest—that never happens.
 But make sure you focus on work during work time, instead of intermingling work and play.
-In other words, when you’re on the computer to work on your family budget and balance your accounts, don’t read blogs at the same time.
-Finish your work, then sit down later to read blogs exclusively.
-It’ll be more fun.
-Overall, I prefer single-tasking to multi-tasking.
+In other words, when you’re on the computer to work on your family budget and balance your accounts, don’t skim social media at the same time.
+Finish your work, then sit down later to skim Twitter.

 3. Turn off your distractions.